JulieFunk/biomediaReadingNotes_FFexam/list.md

   2014 (Primary).
 - Sharpe, Christina.
 “The Ship,” *In the Wake: On Blackness and Being*, Duke UP, 2016 (Secondary).
+- Soto Laveaga, Gabriela.
+“Uncommon Trajectories: Steroid Hormones, Mexican Peasants, and the Search for a Wild Yam,” *Studies in History and Philosophy of Biological and Biomedical Sciences*, Vol. 36, No. 4, 2005, pp. 743–60 (Secondary).
 - Szczygielska, Marianna.
 “Hyenas and Hormones: transpecies encounters and the traffic in humanimals,” *Angelaki*, Vol. 22, No. 2, 2017, pp. 61-84 (Secondary).
 - Wilson, Elizabeth A. *Gut Feminism*,	Duke UP, 2015 (Secondary).